From growing cotton to dyeing it to laundering finished products, producing blue jeans consumes a large amount of water

 - Taylor Stitch also uses organic cotton to produce its ’68 Denim with water, energy, and chemically efficient processes.

-- Levi Strauss Company is stepping up with a laser dying method, which is touted to reduce water consumption in dyeing by 71%.
+- Levi Strauss Company is stepping up with a laser dyeing method, which is touted to reduce water consumption in dyeing by 71%.

 - Wrangler also rolled out a new Dry Indigo® denim.
 The foam process eliminates 99% of the water used to dye denim.
 The process was developed at Texas Tech, with early-stage funding from Wrangler and the Walmart Foundation, with Spanish company Tejidos Royo milling and shipping the jeans.